“2025, World Cancer Day”

 A call for action

-In this context, Prevention and Early Diagnosis are recommended as priority strategies in view of the diminishing economic resources and the skyrocketing prices of treating advanced diseases.
+In this context, Prevention and Early Diagnosis are recommended as priority strategies given the diminishing economic resources and the skyrocketing prices of treating advanced diseases.
 The latter will undoubtedly produce broader unequal access to treatments resulting from differences in individual income.

 Although cancer research has progressed at a rapid pace, a gap remains between what is known about how to improve cancer prevention and early diagnosis and what is implemented as best practices in the given health system and communities (Cancer Epidemiol Biomark.
 Prev.
 23(11); 2512–21.
 2014 ).